Archive Codes Explained | Jaguar Sol

 Sometimes the Collection is just the country.
 In that case, you don’t add a separate collection label.
 The country is the collection.

-COUNTRY (COLLECTION) – ITEM TYPE – UNIQUE NUMBER
+COUNTRY (COLLECTION) – ITEM TYPE – UNIQUE IDENTITY NUMBER

 Example structure: